r-Larch/dotnet-mammoth-core/README.md

   if the document contains an embedded style map, then it is combined with the default style map.
   Call this to ignore any embedded style maps.

+* `DocumentConverter EnableExternalFileAccess()`: Source documents may reference files outside of the source document.
+  Access to any such external files is disabled by default.
+  Call this to enable access when converting trusted source documents.

 * `DocumentConverter PreserveEmptyParagraphs()`: by default, empty paragraphs are ignored.
   Call this to preserve empty paragraphs in the output.